NetApp/harvest/docs/plugins.md

   - ChangeLog
 ```

 For other objects, you need to specify the labels to track in the plugin configuration.
 These labels should be relevant to the object you want to track.
-If these labels are not specified in template, the plugin will not be able to track changes for the object.
+If these labels are not specified in the template, the plugin will not be able to track changes for the object.

 Here's an example of how to enable the plugin for an aggregate object: